-- The proxy service provider identifies accounts eligible to vote for each security and posts the proposals and research on its secure, proprietary online system. - Barrow Hanley sends a proxy report to clients at least annually (or as requested by client), listing the number of shares voted and disclosing how proxies were voted. - Voting records are retained on the network, which is backed up daily.
-The proxy service provider retains records for seven years. - Barrow Hanley's Proxy Voting Guidelines are available upon request by calling: (214) 665-1900, or by e-mailing: clientservices@barrowhanley.com. - Proxy Coordinators retain the following proxy records for at least seven years: - o These policies and procedures and any amendments; - o Proxy statements received regarding our clients' securities; - o A record of each proxy voted; - o Proxy voting reports that are sent to clients annually; - o Any document Barrow Hanley created that was material to making a decision on how to vote proxies, or that memorializes that decision; and - o Records of any client's request for proxy voting information.
+- Glass Lewis identifies accounts eligible to vote for each security and posts the proposals and research on its secure, proprietary online system. - Barrow Hanley sends a proxy report to clients at least annually and/or as requested by client, listing the number of shares voted and disclosing how proxies were voted. - Barrow Hanley retains voting records in accordance with the Firm's Books and Records Policy.
+Glass Lewis retains the Firm's voting records for seven years. - Proxy Coordinators are responsible for retaining the following proxy records: - o These policies, procedures, and amendments. - o Proxy statements regarding our clients' securities. - o A record of each proxy voted. - o Proxy voting reports that are sent to clients annually. - o Internal documents related to voting decisions; and - o Records of clients' requests for proxy voting information and/or correspondence about votes.